 The Company invests heavily in the core R&D work undertaken by the various specialist technical groups and supports their work at bringing next generation Dye Solar Cell technology to the mass market in collaboration with our manufacturing partners.
 This high calibre technical team is supported with well-equipped R&D facilities, with training rooms which are regularly used for in-house training sessions, and through support for continuing education through fee assistance, sponsorship of further study, study leave, and supported attendance at international scientific conferences for educational purposes.

-The executive team led by CEO & Executive Chairman, Richard Caldwell, is comprised of key management personnel who work closely together to develop and implement Company strategies on behalf of the Board.
+The executive team led by Managing Director, Richard Caldwell, is comprised of key management personnel who work closely together to develop and implement Company strategies on behalf of the Board.

 Dyesol has a comprehensive Operational Health and Safety policy which supports a safe and healthy workplace for all staff, a Company Code of Conduct designed to support a positive, professional atmosphere at work and regulate the work environment.